Saraswati: Etymology

-Saraswati, is a Sanskrit fusion word of saras (सरस्) meaning "pooling water", but also sometimes translated as "speech"; and vati (वती) meaning "she who possesses".
+Saraswati is a Sanskrit fusion word of saras (सरस्) meaning "pooling water", but also sometimes translated as "speech"; and vati (वती), meaning "she who possesses".
 Originally associated with the river or rivers known as Saraswati, this combination, therefore, means "she who has ponds, lakes, and pooling water" or occasionally "she who possesses speech".
-It is also a Sanskrit composite word of surasa-vati (सरसु+अति) which means "one with plenty of water".
+It is also a Sanskrit composite word of sarasu-ati (सरसु+अति) which means "one with plenty of water".

 The word Saraswati appears both as a reference to a river and as a significant deity in the Rigveda.
-In initial passages, the word refers to the Sarasvati River and is mentioned as one among several northwestern Indian rivers such as the Drishadvati.
+In initial passages, the word refers to the Saraswati River and is mentioned as one among several northwestern Indian rivers such as the Drishadvati.
 Saraswati, then, connotes a river deity.
 In Book 2, the Rigveda describes Saraswati as the best of mothers, of rivers, of goddesses.